 An inevitable result of student-faculty interactions is that there will be occasional disagreement concerning the appropriateness of the grade assigned in a particular course.
 The College provides a procedure for students to appeal the decision rendered in awarding a final course grade.
-Consult the Academic Appeal Policy procedure in the College Catalog for further information.
+Consult the Grade Appeal Policy and the Academic Appeal Policy procedures in the College Catalog for further information.